-Grantees awarded less than \$50,000 either in a single year or in the aggregate, are required to submit only a Final Report - comprised of both a detailed narrative portion and an expenditure report - within 60 days after the end of the contract term.
+Grantees awarded less than \$50,000 either in a single year or in the aggregate, are required to submit only a Final Report (with the exception of Capital Projects grantees that have selected a two-year contract) - comprised of both a detailed narrative portion and an expenditure report - within 60 days after the end of the contract term.
 The Final Report must be received by the required deadline, should demonstrate compliance with the terms of the Cultural Services Contract, and must be approved by both the Program Director and the Senior Auditor.